 - 1 good pinch salt (fleur de sel)

-- 3 firm to ripe Large Williams or Comice pears peeled, cored, chopped
+- 4 firm to ripe large pears (Williams or Comice) peeled, cored, chopped

-- 5-6 Granny Smith apples peeled, cored, chopped
+- 2 apples (Granny Smith or Golden Delicious) peeled, cored, chopped

 - Preheat the oven to 200°C/180°C fan/400°F/Gas 6.

-- Peel, core and chop up the apples and pears roughly into chunks.
+- Peel, core and chop up the pears and apples roughly into chunks.
 Melt the butter in a large non-stick frying pan, toss in the fruit chunks and sprinkle over the vanilla sugar.
-Leave to cook over a medium heat, turning the apples and pears now and again, for about 5-8 minutes.
+Leave to cook over a medium heat, turning the fruit now and again, for about 5 minutes (no more than 8).
 The fruit should not be mushy, just lightly cooked.
 Drain off any excess fruit juice if there is any (set aside and reduce over medium heat to serve apart with the crumble later so that there's no waste).

 - Transfer the fruit to a gratin or pudding dish (no need to butter it) and scatter over the dark chocolate.
 Sprinkle on a generous amount of crumble until the fruit and chocolate are completely covered.